 Regular drills and testing make it easy to find opportunities to improve your plans and ensure maximum business continuity.
 Your disaster recovery team should analyze the results of each test and iterate for future tests, which makes improvement easy.

-By backing up all of your Salesforce data, metadata and attachments daily, OwnBackup minimizes your RPO, or the amount of data your organization will lose, and RTO, the time it will take to recover.
+By backing up all of your critical SaaS solutions (Salesforce, ServiceNow and Microsoft Dynamics 365) daily, OwnBackup minimizes your RPO, or the amount of data your organization will lose, and RTO, the time it will take to recover.

 Our High-Frequency Backup feature goes even further by backing up highly transactional, frequently changing data as often as every hour.
 Smart Alerts notify you when data is changed, deleted or corrupted, based on your set rules or statistical outliers.
 You can also recover specific data from any backup in your history without impacting new data, effectively mitigating downtime in the process.